 Cosmetology is the art and science of beautifying and improving the skin, nails, and hair and the study of cosmetics and their application.
 Students receive classroom instruction and hands-on training on mannequins and customers using industry standard equipment.
 In order to work in this industry, students must become licensed which requires training beyond high school to earn the minimum required hours.
 The cosmetology program trains cosmetologists, estheticians, manicurists and barbers with additional opportunities to broaden their career path with specialized training as Texture Service Specialists, Wig or Extensions Specialist, Retail, Makeup Artist, Day Spa Technician, Salon Owner, Salon Manger, Product Educator, Hairstylist for TV, Movies or Theater, Platform Artist etc. Cosmetology is your career path to a bright rewarding future.
 Industry Certification.
-Optional 2-year program.
-Uniform: Black smock, black slacks (no jeans).
-Fees: Materials kit (approximately \$125) and supplies list.
+This program leads directly into the Olympic College cosmetology program, where students earn their associates degree as well as prepare for the state licensing assessments.
+Earn Hours for WA State Licensing requirement.